I Compared 6 GIS Software to Find the Best for Mapping

 • As it follows a credit-based subscription model, I found it a little expensive to explore all the features as they ate up my credits.

-• I had a bit of a hitch with the customer service system, as they tried to push the community forums a bit too much during interactions.
+• I experienced a minor issue with the customer service system.
+G2 users reported instances where they tried to push the community forums a bit too much during interactions.

 What do G2 users dislike about ArcGIS Online: